alanhkarp/SitePasswordWeb/README.md

 ### Who Should Use This Web Page

 This web page is a companion to the SitePassword browser extension.
 In addition to remembering your settings, the extension synchronizes them across your machines.
-You should use the extension if you are using a compatible browser on a computer.
+You should use the extension if you are using a compatible browser.
 Unfortunately, browsers on mobile devices don't allow extensions.

 The SitePassword web page is also available at [https://alanhkarp.github.io/SitePasswordWeb/](https://alanhkarp.github.io/SitePasswordWeb/) .

 ### How It Works

 SitePassword is different from most password managers.
 Instead of storing your passwords, it calculates them from a single super password and your nickname and user name for the account.
 That means you can usually get your site password if you remember those three things.
 (Some web pages require additional settings.)
-It also allows you to specify the password when it can't compute a password acceptable to the site.
+It also allows you to specify the password when you can't use the computed password.

 ### Your Super Password